 One spouse saw how difficult it was for her partner to be “Working alone, he was feeling very isolated”.
 Another pointed out that “It was a difficult transition to work in a secluded environment given their previous work experience – it is very lonely to work as a searcher”.
 Another observed: “I felt like I was sometimes the only person he could talk about his feelings with”.

 Money issues, a common source of strain in relationships, can be heightened in the search process, especially self-funded.
-As one significant other said: “He became committed to spending money in the most frugal ways possible.”
+As one significant other said: “He became committed to spending money in the most frugal ways possible, which put a strain on our relationship.”
 Another reflected, “Getting used to living on a budget, unlike before business school, was quite a change for both of us.”
 One commented, “We really were changing our lifestyle to cut back expenses so that we didn’t dive into our savings”.